GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-tabs-manager/index.md

 ## Build the extension {: #build }

 To start, create a new directory called `tabs-manager` to hold the extension's files.
-If you prefer, you can download the complete source code on [Github][github-tabs-manager].
+If you prefer, you can download the complete source code on [GitHub][github-tabs-manager].

 ### Step 1: Add the extension data and icons {: #step-1 }